-9-12.2.2.4 Pen
+9-13.2.2.4.9-12.2.2.4 Pen

-Role Name Name Description Mult. Туре Class Pen A tool for drawing lines. - - Attribute width The width of the pen in mm.
-1 Double Role color The colour of the pen comprises the actual colour and the transparency.
-1 Color
+Role Name Name Description Mult. Туре - A Class Pen A tool for drawing lines. - Ì Attribute width The width of the pen in mm.
+1 Double Role color The colour of the pen comprises the actual 1 Color

-9-12.2.2.5 Pixmap
+9-13.2.2.5.9-12.2.2.5 Pixmap

-Role Name Name Description Mult. Туре Class Pixmap A two dimensional array of pixels defining an image. - - Attribute reference A reference to an external definition of the pixmap.
-This string is a unique identifier within the pixmap section of the portrayal catalogue.
-1 string Role overrideAll A colour that override all none fully transparent colours used within the pixmap.
+Numbering Style: 1, 2, 3, + Start at: 1 + Role Name Name Description Mult. Туре Alignment: Left + Aligned at: 0" + Tab after 0.75" + Indent at: 0" Class Pixmap A two dimensional array of pixels defining an image. - - Attribute reference A reference to an external definition of the pixmap.
+This string is a unique identifier within the pixmap section of the portrayal catalogue. string Role overrideAll A colour that override all none fully transparent colours used within the pixmap.
 01 Color Association override A colour to be replaced by another colour.
 0 OverrideColor

-9-12.2.2.6 OverrideColor
+9-13 2 2 6 9-12 2 2 6 OverrideColor

-Role Name Name Description Mult. Туре Class OverrideColor Association class for the replacement of an existing colour in the pixmap with another colour. - - Role color The colour that is used to replace the existing colour in the pixmap.
+5-13.2.2.0.
+Over11deColor Role Name Name Description Mult. Туре Class OverrideColor Association class for the replacement of an existing colour in the pixmap with another colour.
+1 - Role color The colour that is used to replace the existing colour in the pixmap.
 1 Color